tule springs fossil beds national monument

-Situated in North Las Vegas, the Las Vegas Wash was inhabited by an impressive array of prehistoric creatures during the Ice Age.
-Even though the valley has a very dry climate today, it was once a lush wetland that attracted all kinds of creatures drawn to the area for food and water.
-As temperatures warmed, scientists believe that these prehistoric creatures became trapped in mud pits, perished, and over the course of millions of years, all fossilized in one big concentrated area.
+Situated in North Las Vegas, the Upper Las Vegas Wash was inhabited by an impressive array of prehistoric creatures during the Ice Age.
+While the valley has a dry climate today, it was once a lush, abundant wetland that attracted all kinds of wildlife.
+As temperatures warmed, the flora and fauna got trapped in mud pits, perished, and over the course of millions of years, all fossilized in one concentrated area.

 Discover Ice Age Fossils